 ABUNDANCE: Generally fairly common to common in the mountains, though perhaps somewhat local; however, very rare to rare in the southwestern mountains (including Great Smoky Mountains National Park).
-Fairly common in the northern Piedmont but less common in the southern Piedmont.
+Uncommon to fairly common in the northern Piedmont but less common in the southern Piedmont.
 It is rare to uncommon in the northern Coastal Plain.
+Numbers have probably declined in recent decades, as older references tended to call it a common species in much of the state.
+As a result, the range map and recent data suggest a State Rank now of S4 (as shown in brackets below).